laylaunger/simple_regularities/README.md

 This repository includes R scripts and data for the paper, No Frills: Simple Regularities go a Long Way in the Development of Word Knowledge.

-This project was inspired by the fact that AI langauge models have achieved impressive success in emulating human langauge fluency, even when trained on relatively small amounts of everyday language input to children.
+This project was inspired by the fact that AI language models have achieved impressive success in emulating human langauge fluency, even when trained on relatively small amounts of everyday language input to children.

 These successes raise the possibility that children pick up similar kinds of information from everyday language as AI language models.
 Yet, there is evidence to suggest that children do not possess learning mechanisms that are as sophisticated as those implemented in today's AI language models.
 Therefore, this project examined whether children might pick up on simpler information from their everyday language experiences.
+For example, even simple regularities in the way words co-occur with other words might allow children to learn that words like dog, bear and cat are similar in meaning (see below).

 The steps involved in this project were to process datasets (corpora) of transcribed child language input, derive measures of the information available in the input that children might be able to learn, and test whether these measures can predict child langauge learning.